MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Exercises/06-functions-create-vscode-http.md

 * View the results
 * Clean up resources

-This exercise should take approximately **XX** minutes to complete.
+This exercise should take approximately **30** minutes to complete.

 ## Before you start